 One of the most important goals for any CIO is security.
 To that end, we have been looking at the next generation of firewall, antivirus and DDoS protection.
 Our team is also working to manage and reduce our technology debt.
 In the past, internal users would try to fix bugs and problems without a full understanding of the problem or how it could affect business operations.
 It’s important to take the time to develop the right solution rather than just a quick fix.

-We’re eight months into an 18-month plan, and we’ve already seen lots of success.
+We’ve already seen lots of success.
 In a year, we’ll be in an even stronger position in terms of security, technology and automation.

 How do you foresee the MPAA being different in two years, and how do you see yourself shaping that change?